The Power Behind "Diversity of Plants"

 - Lignin: Found in foods with a woody component aka celery and the outer layer of cereal grains (The outer layer is the bran, which is the part that is removed during processing, but remains intact in whole grains)

-We could keep going, but you get our drift.
+We could keep going, but you get the drift.

 The important thing to know is that there are many different types of fiber (more than we can count) and each type has different physiological properties.
 This is why it is so important to eat a diet rich in a variety of plant foods.